joandelason/rssbot/README.md

 - add tags feature to be able to organize them by topic
 - add GUI to set up bot (feed's URL, refresh frequency, root location, ...)

+##Installation:
+There are several dependencies that need to be installed:
+- beautifulSoup4
+- docx
+- readability

 ##Usage:
 Just type on the command line:

 python newsbot.py

-You will need to change the feeds list in the code according to your interests.
+You will need to change the feeds list in the code according to your interests and renaming the root folder.